t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <A NAME="level_3_heading_3">
-### DoxBox Specific (PC)
+### LibreCrypt Specific (PC)
 </A>

 * * *

 <a name="ag"></a>
-*Q: When creating a DoxBox, the wizard shows me which stage of volume creation I am currently on - but it goes haywire, and the number of stages to complete keeps changing!*
+*Q: When creating a container, the wizard shows me which stage of volume creation I am currently on - but it goes haywire, and the number of stages to complete keeps changing!*

-*A:* The number of different stages to creating a new DoxBox varies, depending on what options you choose.
+*A:* The number of different stages to creating a new container varies, depending on what options you choose.
 Once you have entered the minimum necessary settings, if you click the 'Next' button you can enter more advanced, optional, settings.
 In this case, the number of steps updates to the number of advanced steps possible.

   * * *
  <a name="aj"></a>
-*Q: Is it possible to dismount my DoxBox volumes when I hit a certain "hotkey"?*
+*Q: Is it possible to dismount my LibreCrypt volumes when I hit a certain "hotkey"?*

 *A:* Yes; see under "View | Options..." - the "Hotkeys" tab